tnl3pdx/SleepBud/README.md

 - (minus button) Button 2 pressed in mode 2 will toggle off (0).

-Mode 3: (configuration alarm mode indicated by blue colored colon)
+Mode 3: (configuration alarm mode indicated by purple colored colon)
 - This is for setting the alarm time.
 - (mode button) Button 0 pressed in mode 3 will cycle to the next mode and set the new alarm time.
 - (plus button) Button 1 pressed in mode 3 will increase the value of the selected section for the alarm time.